diegonaranjo94/diegonaranjo94/README.md

 - 📫 How to reach me **diegoanr40@hotmail.com** or **da.naranjo10@uniandes.edu.co**

 - 📄 Know about my experiences [CV](https://drive.google.com/file/d/1zgyzYY6NTQKaAMUSzsH7MhCS1MMKyo9h/view?usp=sharing)

+- :octocat: **Note** This GitHub profile was created for my masters degree projects.
+Although it is part of my personal project and portfolio, you can visit some old projects at [ImDiegodev](https://github.com/imdiegodev1)

 ## ⚙ My Stack: